 - Students who have attended another nursing program must be in good academic standing and in compliance with all admissions standards to be eligible for the nursing program at MCCC.
 Students must submit a letter from the dean/director indicating good academic standing to be considered.

 - Pay for and complete the Test of Essential Academic Skills (TEAS® Exam), required for admission to the Nursing Program.
 The exam assesses your ability to meet the demands of the Nursing Program and assesses your skills in math, English, reading, language and science.
-You may take the nursing admission exam three times per year, please see the TEAS® Information Packet.
+You may take the nursing admission exam three times per year, please see the TEAS® Information Packet (PDF).

 Upon acceptance to the Nursing Program, students are required to: